blend

 Overview

-Metal Flashings
+Metal Roof Flashings

-The following range of flashings have proven to be universally popular and suitable for most applications.
+The following range of roof flashings have proven to be universally popular and suitable for most applications.
 Minor local variations may exist from that shown.
 Dimensions are nominal and may vary with changes in material.

 Profiled Foam Strip - Ecofoam